 Rhône (France)

-The Rhône Valley, located in southeastern France, is one of the oldest wine-producing regions in the world.
-Divided into the Northern Rhône and Southern Rhône, this region produces a diverse range of wines that appeal to both collectors and investors.
+The Rhône Valley, cutting through southeastern France, ranks among the oldest wine-producing regions anywhere in the world.
+Split between the Northern Rhône and Southern Rhône, the region covers a genuinely diverse range of styles that pull in both serious collectors and savvy investors looking for value alongside prestige.

 Unique Characteristics of Rhône Wines